 Paul Hunter and Suzy Holstein conducted the annual Chimney Swift counts at St. Robert's Church on the corner of Capitol Drive and Maryland Avenue.
-This year a single swift count took place this summer on Sunday, September 11th, 2016.
+This year a single swift count took place on Sunday, September 11.
 About 100 swifts were observed entering an apartment building and schoolhouse chimney on the northwest corner of Capitol Drive and Prospect Avenue.
 The roosts are observed starting at about 30 minutes before dusk as the Swifts enter the schoolhouse chimney and an estimate of the number of Swifts is made.

 N. OTHER: Demonstrate in a narrative.

-All of which were witnessed by a couple of blue herons stalking the river bank, a handful of mallards dabbing in the river and several of the ubiquitous Canada Geese floating on the river….
+All of which were witnessed by a couple of Blue Herons stalking the river bank, a handful of mallards dabbing in the river and several of the ubiquitous Canada Geese floating on the river.

-A. This community's municipal body passed the required International Migratory Bird Day resolution.
+A. This community's municipal body passed the required World Migratory Bird Day resolution.

 B. Document and describe your event that incorporates the annual IMBD theme in some fashion.
 If the event has not yet occurred, please share your detailed plans.
 For information on the current year’s theme and event materials, please visit the World Migratory Bird Day website.
 To see what other Bird City communities have done in the past, please view some other profiles on our website.